Can you make your smoothie the night before?

 Here’s what you will need:

-- freezer safe Ziploc bags (gallon size) and mason jars (32 oz.); both work well to keep everything fresh.
+- freezer safe Ziploc bags (gallon size) or mason jars (32 oz.); both work well to keep everything fresh.

 - dark leafy green of your choice (or mix it up)